 The Wind Report

-Greetings my name is Mike van der Wolk and I own and operate 11 Wind Report stations in and around Cape Town and the Cape Peninsula - click here to see all Cape Town stations plus we provide wind info from numerous affiliates together with weather and surf and swell info from around South Africa.
+Greetings my name is Mike van der Wolk and I own and operate the 8 Wind Report stations in and around Cape Town and the Cape Peninsula - click here to see all Cape Town stations plus we also feature wind info from numerous affiliates together with weather, surf and swell info from around South Africa.

 The Current System - the Wind Report® v5

 The current system is Version 5 which uses locally developed and manufactured iWeathar weather stations along with Davis anemometers.
-These were installed in December 2007 to replace the 5 year-old PC based stations which struggled in the very corrosive windy seaside environment.
+The iWeathar stations were installed in December 2007 to replace the 5 year-old bulky PC based stations which had reliabilty issues and struggled in the very corrosive windy seaside environment.

-Russell Witthuhn of iWeathar has developed a vast network of weather stations, and through our association, provides wind data from their stations situated around South Africa.
+Russell Witthuhn of iWeathar has developed a vast network of weather stations locally and internationally providing wind and weather data from their many stations located around South Africa.

-This website went live in April 2007 offering to "Find Out before you Go!" a one-stop Wind & Weather info site to help you find the ideal conditions to get out to go and enjoy your favorite sport, and in safety.
-I do the coding and thanks to Alan Kemp for the initial design and graphs.
+This website went live in April 2007 offering to "Find Out before you Go!" a one-stop Wind & Weather info site to help you find the ideal conditions to get out and go enjoy your favorite sport in safety.
+I do the design and coding get out there into the elements to keep the stations running.

-Nicholas Spagnoletti of Nitric Industries did coding to handle the data and create the graphs.
-The Premium Rate SMS service runs on Titbits.co.za and was developed and is still maintained by Ed van Kuik of Nitric Industries
+Nicholas Spagnoletti of Nitric Industries did the coding to handle the data and create the graphs.
+The Premium Rate SMS service runs on Titbits.co.za and was originally developed and is still maintained by Ed van Kuik of Nitric Industries.

 History of the 'Pay to Use' Wind Report service